RUL - 30.01.13 Catering Rule

 3.1 First Right of Refusal

 Catering requests for all events held on campus, whether they are student events or departmental meetings have to be submitted to the Food Service Contractor.
 The Food Service Contractor has “First Right of Refusal” and will work to accommodate all catering requests.
-However, in the unlikely event that the Food Service Contractor is unable to cater an event, written permission will need to be obtained from the Dining Services Manager and the Director of Business and Auxiliary Services before an off campus vendor can be selected.
+However, in the unlikely event that the Food Service Contractor is unable to cater an event, written permission will need to be obtained from the Dining Services Manager and the Director of Campus Enterprises before an off campus vendor can be selected.
 In the event that the use of an off campus vendor is approved, the vendor must provide proof of liability insurance in the form of a Certificate of Insurance (COI).

 The Food Service Contractor is the only food service provider allowed on campus.
 Outside vendors, including food trucks are not permitted to distribute or sell food at any time unless special permission is given for special events.
 Special events include Homecoming festivities when other rules for food vending apply.